CMSgov/bcda-static-site/_pages/about.md

         </div>
         <div class="usa-card__body">
           <p>
-            The AB2D API provides stand-alone Prescription Drug Plan sponsors with claims data to enhance the use of medications and improve the long term health of enrollees.
+            The AB2D API provides stand-alone Prescription Drug Plan sponsors with claims data to enhance the use of medication and improve the long term health of enrollees.
           </p>
         </div>
         <div class="usa-card__footer">